jochster/web-hugo-academic/content/authors/admin/_index.md

 ---
 I am a doctoral researcher at the Institute of Geodesy (IfE), Leibniz Univerisity Hannover.

-I'm with the research training group Integrity and Collaboration in Dynamic Sensor Networks (i.c.sens), funded by the German Research Foundation (DFG).
+I'm with the research training group (RTG) Integrity and Collaboration in Dynamic Sensor Networks (i.c.sens, GRK 2159), funded by the German Research Foundation (DFG).
 In the RTG, my research topic is bounding and propagating uncertainty with interval mathematics.
 The aim is to investigate the uncertainty for GNSS with interval mathematics and set theory, based on which, an alternative integrity approach will be developed for future autonomous navigation applications.

 On the left side are my webpage of the institute and social links.
 You may find more information from the PhD project [here](https://www.icsens.uni-hannover.de/en/research/phd-projects/projects-of-the-2nd-cohort/bounding-and-propagating/) and {{< icon name="download" pack="fas" >}} download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.